Netcracker/KubeMarine/documentation/design/1-upgrade-patches-registration-and-implementation.md

 The file is mostly automatically managed by third-party management tool `scripts/thirdparties/sync.py`.
 It should still be possible to manually specify what packages to upgrade.

-Supported software for upgrade: crictl, cri (containerd, docker), haproxy, keepalived, all out-of-box plugins.
+Supported software for upgrade: crictl, cri (containerd), haproxy, keepalived, all out-of-box plugins.

 The file is automatically cleared after new Kubemarine release / iteration.